 Need fast drainage.
 Species in particular benefit from rock garden conditions.
 Usually short lived (3 or 4 years).
 Hybrids and selections tend to be easier to grow than wild species alongside regular garden plants; wild kinds may die quickly if given too-rich soil and too much water.
 In dry years or with restricted water, however, plants of wild species may thrive.Penstemon pseudospectabilis

-Native to mountains of Southern California and Arizona.
-Shrubby, upright plant 2–4 ft. tall, 2 ft. wide.
+Native to the mountains of Southern California and Arizona.
+Shrubby, upright plant grows to 2–4 ft. tall and 2 ft. wide.
 Large bluish green leaves with bases that clasp the stems.
 Rosy pink to purple flowers from spring into summer.

-Native to mountains of Southern California and Arizona.
-Shrubby, upright plant 2–4 ft. tall, 2 f...
+Native to the mountains of Southern California and Arizona.
+Shrubby, upright plant grows to 2–4 ...

 Clumps up to 1–2 ft. tall and 3 ft. wide, with 3–4-in.-thick stems.
 Lavender to deep purpl...